yukikitayama/leetcode-python/README.md

 - Boyer-Moore voting algorithm
   - [229.
 Majority Element II](https://leetcode.com/problems/majority-element-ii/description/)

+## Approach

+- Should always start with the example given in the problem statement.

 ## Thinking

 - As intuitive as the problem seems to be, you might stumble over the implementation.
 It's natural.